 William Peace University Student Complaint Process

-WPU undergraduate students who wish to resolve an academic grievance or complaint should first follow the university’s Student Complaint Process, as detailed on pages 42-43 of the Student Handbook.
-WPU’s Grievance Form is available online.
+WPU undergraduate students who wish to resolve an academic grievance or complaint should first follow the university’s Student Complaint Process, as detailed in the Student Handbook.
+WPU’s Grievance Process and Form is available online.

 North Carolina Post-Secondary Education Complaint Information

-If the grievance cannot be resolved within the university, students may contact the Licensure Division of the University of North Carolina General Administration, which serves as the official state entity to receive complaints concerning post-secondary institutions that are authorized to operate in North Carolina.
-After reviewing the complaint policy, students can complete a complaint form and submit it either to firstname.lastname@example.org or via mail at:
+If the grievance cannot be resolved within the university, students may contact the Licensure Division of the University of North Carolina System Office, which serves as the official state entity to receive complaints concerning post-secondary institutions that are authorized to operate in North Carolina.
+After reviewing the complaint policy, students can complete a complaint form and submit it via mail at:.

 North Carolina Post-Secondary Education Complaints